-In re King declared unconstitutional that portion of Penal Code Section 270 which made nonsupport by a resident father a misdemeanor and nonsupport by a father who remained out of the state for 30 days a felony.
-It was held that such a distinction abridged the equal protection clause embodied in the Fourteenth Amendment to the United States Constitution and Sections 11 and 21 of Article I of the California Constitution, the constitutional "right to travel," and the privileges and immunities clause of Article IV, Section 2, of the United States Constitution.
+In re King4 declared unconstitutional that portion of Penal Code Section 270 which made nonsupport by a resident father a misdemeanor and nonsupport by a father who remained out of the state for 30 days a felony.
+It was held that such a distinction violated the equal protection clauses of the California and United States constitutions, the constitutional "right to travel," and the privileges and immunities clause of Article IV, Section 2, of the United States Constitution.

 Sail'er Inn, Inc. v.
-Kirby held unconstitutional Business and Professions Code Section 25656, which prohibited females from tending bar except in certain situations.
-Section 25656 was found repugnant both to Section 18 of Article XX of the California Constitution (which declares that a person may not be disqualified because of sex from entering or pursuing a lawful business) and to the equal protection clause of the California and United States Constitutions.
+Kirby 5 held unconstitutional Business and Professions Code Section 25656, which prohibited females from tending bar except in certain situations.
+Section 25656 was found repugnant both to Section 18 of Article XX of the California Constitution (which declares that a person may not be disqualified because of sex from entering or pursuing a lawful business) and to the equal protection clauses of the California and United States constitutions.
 Section 25656 was also held to conflict with the federal Civil Rights Act of 1964.

 Esteybar v.
-Municipal Court declared that Penal Code Section 17(b)(5)

-violated the doctrine of separation of powers set forth in Section 1 of Article

-III of the California Constitution insofar as the statute required the consent of the prosecutor before a magistrate exercise the power to determine that was a charged offense to be tried as a misdemeanor.
+Municipal Court 6 declared that Penal Code Section 17(b) (5) violated the doctrine of separation of powers set forth in Section 1 of Article III of the California Constitution insofar as the statute required the consent of the prosecutor before a magistrate could exercise the "judicial" power to determine that a charged offense was to be tried as a misdemeanor.